Protect your health with regular screenings by trusted endoscopists.

 Regular Colorectal Cancer Screenings can save your life.

 The best defense against colorectal cancer is regular screenings.
-The American Cancer Society recommends routine colorectal screenings beginning at age 50, earlier for people with higher risks (such as family history).
+In general, colorectal cancer screenings begin at age 50, earlier for people with higher risks (such as family history).
 Colonoscopy, the “gold standard” screening method, allows direct visual examination of the inside of the entire colon.
 Also, any precancerous polyps found during the screening can be removed during the procedure, preventing their progression to colorectal cancer.

 Our skilled endoscopists offer security & peace of mind.